Migrate user profiles

 pre codeblock \\<share name>\delprof.exe /q /i shutdown /s /t 0

-You can download Delprof.exe from the Microsoft Web site.
-For information on this tool, see http://support.microsoft.com/kb/315411.
+You can download Delprof.exe from the Microsoft website.
+For information on this tool, see https://support.microsoft.com/kb/315411.

 On the master image, change the following Registry setting from 1 to 0:

 Caution: Editing the registry incorrectly can cause serious problems that might require you to reinstall your operating system.
 Citrix cannot guarantee that problems resulting from the incorrect use of Registry Editor can be solved.
 Use Registry Editor at your own risk.
 Be sure to back up the registry before you edit it.

 During the scheduled downtime, distribute the master image to the virtual machines.
 Ensure that they restart.
 At that point, the script runs, deletes the profiles from the P: drives, and shuts down the machines.

 When all the machines are shut down, delete the startup script (or the line you added to your existing script).